19 essential photography composition rules for creative photos

 Of course this doesn’t mean that you have to run around looking for triangular shaped objects to photograph to apply this photography composition tip.
 Triangles can also be implied.

-This is one of the easiest photography composition techniques for beginners to learn, so I think it’s often overlooked.
+Fill the frame composition is one of the easiest photography techniques for beginners to learn, so I think it’s often overlooked.

-If the background is busy and distracting to the composition of your image, fill the frame with your subject.
+• If the background is busy and distracting to the composition of your image, filling the frame with the subject cuts out the distraction.

-When photographing a person, this could go so far as to completely fill the frame with their face.
+In portrait photography you can completely fill the frame with their face for an attention grabbing image.
 To photograph patterns (mentioned earlier) with maximum effect, fill the frame with the pattern.

 16. Simplicity in composition